 SOC 260.
 Economic Sociology.

 5) Senior research capstone.
 Majors either undertake a one-semester thesis in the fall semester (ECON 457) or enroll in a research-intensive capstone seminar in the winter semester.
-This capstone course will be announced prior to winter 2015 registration.
+The description of the capstone course is available prior to winter registration.
 Generally, only students invited by the department to undertake an honors thesis enroll in the winter thesis (ECON 458).

 Students are not permitted to declare the economics major during their senior year.